technosaurus/gameswf/tu-testbed/dumbuild/README.txt

   substituted into template strings supplied in the project configuration.
 We'll see how far that goes.

-* The .exe is currently TOO BIG!
+* The .exe is currently TOO BIG (> 250K)!
+And takes TOO LONG to compile (> 10 seconds)!
 I think the main culprit is STL.
 I need to replace STL with tu-testbed base containers, which compile relatively small, and should provide everything necessary.

+* Partly inspired by git, I use SHA1 hashes to identify a build product, by hashing the contents of all the ingredients that go into the build product.
+I call that a "DepHash".
+DepHash definitely simplified the ode, and it should make dependency checking very reliable.

+* I'm intrigued by the notion of mating dumbuild to a git backend, where git would serve two purposes: 1) a networked/distributed cache of built products (i.e. so that if someone has already built a particular version of a library, you just pull the pre-built lib file instead of rebuilding it locally) and 2) a hash-aware filesystem, that would help to quickly compute the DepHash for a lib or exe, without necessarily having to pull the actual source file contents.
+Imagine building a complete modified Linux kernel very quickly, while only having a few source files stored locally.

+  I don't hack the Linux kernel, so I'm not even sure if that would be useful, but I can definitely picture other situations where it would be handy.

 Why?
 ====